gabrielantonyxaviour/aptos-hack/README.md

    - We utilize the **Aptos Indexer** to index all on-chain data, including engagement metrics (likes, comments, follows, etc.) to display on the frontend and to feed **Galadriel AI** for accurate social credit calculation.

 - **AI Integration**:
-   - **Galadriel AI** calculates the social credit score for each influencer by analyzing both on-chain engagement data and the quality of the influencer's audience.
+   - **AI implementing Linear Regression** calculates the social credit score for each influencer by analyzing both on-chain engagement data and the quality of the influencer's audience.

 - **Keyless Wallet Generation**:
    - Users are onboarded without needing to understand cryptocurrency wallets or private keys.
 Upon signing in with Google, a crypto wallet is automatically generated for each user, enabling seamless interaction with the blockchain.

-- **Sponsored Transactions**:
-   - All user actions are executed gaslessly through **Sponsored Transactions** on the Aptos Blockchain, allowing users to engage without worrying about transaction fees.

 ### **Getting Started**